My GSoC 2026 Project Overview

 Follow along

 New posts land roughly weekly: what I did, what went wrong, what I learned, including the embarrassing parts.
-All of my code work will be written is as merge requests on VideoLAN's GitLab and will mention links on every blog post.
-I hope you are excited as I am and enjoy the read.
+All my code lands as merge requests on VideoLAN's GitLab, and I'll link them from each post so you can read the actual patches.
+I hope you enjoy the read.

 Did you enjoy this article?